Aggregate offshore definitions

 Country of overseas provision data is supplied to HESA in the form of country codes.
 Countries are mapped to geographical regions, informed by the National Statistics Country Classification 2006 grouping of countries.
 Further details can be found here.

 Within the European Union includes students whose location of study country was a European Union (EU) member state.
 This includes Austria, Belgium, Bulgaria, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Gibraltar, Greece, Hungary, Irish Republic, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Poland, Portugal, Romania, Slovakia, Slovenia, Spain and Sweden.
-Figures from location of study in the Åland Islands, the Canary Islands, and the French overseas departments of French Guiana, Guadeloupe, Martinique and Réunion are included in this category.
+Figures from location of study in the Åland Islands, the Canary Islands, and the French overseas departments of French Guiana, Guadeloupe, Martinique, Mayotte and Réunion are included in this category.
 Croatia is additionally included in this category from 2013/14 onwards, having acceded to EU on July 1st 2013.

 Guernsey, Jersey and the Isle of Man, for the purposes of these tables, are counted as within the European Union.
 (Officially, the Crown Dependencies of Guernsey, Jersey and the Isle of Man are not part of the UK or the EU).

 Outside the European Union includes students whose location of study country was outside the EU.